mikigo/mikigo/README.md

 ### Hey!
 I'm Mikigo 👋
 I'm a autotest engineer from Chengdu,China.

-I’m currently working on Deepin/UOS.
+I’m currently working on JunYun Tech.

 <!--
 **mikigo/mikigo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.